mother4ker/mother4ker.github.io/_posts/2019-10-19-she-wants-revenge.md

 ![hunter](/images/hunter.jpg)

 I took matters into my own hands, forcing the creep to reveal himself to me.
+I tricked him into believing he was already caught.
 He called me, thinking he could save himself.
 When I saw "Greg" come up on my caller ID, my ex's name from ten years ago, everything clicked.
 I wanted to throw up.

 Only once I had solved the case did the police actually put a detective on it.
 As far as the investigation?
 I was on my own.
 It was a nightmare.
 The truth is that law enforcement are just not equipped to deal with these cases.
 They need massive amounts of training.
 I hate to think about what other victims who are less technical have to go through.